If you purchase an independently reviewed product or service through a link on our website, Footwear News may receive an affiliate commission.

 Best Chelsea Rain Boots for Women

-Asgard Rain Boot
+Asgard Rain Boots

-Chooka Plush Chelsea Boot
+Chooka Plush Chelsea Boots

-Best Lined Chelsea-Style Rain Boot
+Best Lined Chelsea Rain Boots

 Still prefer to wear a Chelsea boot on the chilliest rainy days?
 Opt for a lined version, like this style from Chooka.
 The plush interior is an ultra-cozy complement to thick socks and is accompanied by a moisture-absorbing lining to keep feet dry and cool.
 The tread on these boots not only offers grip, but is also self-cleaning, meaning you don’t have to scrub at it to remove caked-on dirt and grime.
 Additionally, a sleek matte finish gives these waterproof rubber boots a fashionable edge.

-The Original Muck Boot Company Outscape Chelsea
+The Original Muck Boot Company Outscape Chelsea Boots

-Sneaker lovers will appreciate this This Muck Boot Company style, which offers all the benefits of a rain boot but in a sportier, more minimal silhouette.
+Sneaker lovers will appreciate this Muck Boot Company style, which offers all the benefits of a rain boot but in a sportier, more minimal silhouette.
 Don’t be fooled by its low-profile build though; these are extremely rugged for all sorts of activities, from hitting the trail to taking the dog out for a walk in less than optimal conditions.
 Not only is the sock-like style fully waterproof, but it also includes self-cleaning lugs with solid traction, a rubber heel and toe for extra durability and a dual-density foam footbed for a lightweight yet ultra-cushioned ride.
 Bonus: These also have antimicrobial properties to prevent foul odors from forming and are great to wear while gardening, as they include a nylon shank specifically designed to increase stability while shoveling.